 - Spray foam

 This material combines the notable aspects of the other insulation materials.
 It’s environment-friendly like cellulose because it uses organic chemical compounds from petroleum extracts.
-It also controls sound better and is applied to any surface, similar to fiberglass.
+It also controls sound better and is applied to any surface, similar to fibreglass.

 Spray foam produces one of the best heat barriers because it spreads throughout the surface without leaving any space unoccupied.
-You can choose between open cell spray for light surfaces, or closed cell spray foam for dense surfaces.
+You can choose between open-cell spray for light surfaces or closed-cell spray foam for dense surfaces.

 Once combined, the chemicals used in spray foam produce one of the best measures to battle temperature.
-Though it is the most expensive, it’s worth the second look because of the coverage it gives per application.
+Though it is the most expensive, it’s worth a second look because of the coverage it gives per application.

 Spray foam usually scores the highest R-value because it fills the gaps and crevices of the surface.
 It is the priciest for a purpose – it won’t sag or settle over time, denying the three heat mechanisms from spreading.